-Energy recovery from incineration and the respective energy substitution at the end of life results in a small credit for Human toxicity (cancer).
+Energy recovery from incineration and the respective energy substitution at the end of life results in a very small credit for all three toxicity categories.

 Interpretation main modules and flows

 The interpretation of the main modules and flows contributing to the total impact in each category is presented in following figure and table.